-Hybrid models.
 A number of researchers have suggested that a combination of the mechanisms described above provides the most complete account of the AB.
-Vogel, Luck, and Shapiro (1998; see also Sergent, Baillet, & Dehaene, 2005; Vogel & Luck, 2002) demonstrated, using event-related potentials (ERPs), that T2 did not elicit a P300-a component believed to reflect the updating of working memory (Donchin, 1981; Donchin & Coles, 1988)-during the AB, suggesting that missed T2s do not enter the working memory store.
-To explain their results, Vogel et al. (1998; see also Maki, Couture, Frigen, & Lien, 1997; Maki, Frigen, & Paulson, 1997; Shapiro, Arnell, & Raymond, 1997) proposed a model that incorporated aspects from both the two-stage framework (Chun & Potter, 1995) and the interference theory (Shapiro & Raymond, 1994; Shapiro et al., 1994).
-This account suggests the existence of two processing stages, with stimuli first being conceptually processed before being selected to undergo capacity-limited encoding into visual working memory.
+Vogel, Luck and Shapiro (1998; see also Sergent, Baillet & Dehaene, 2005; Vogel & Luck, 2002) demonstrated using event-related potentials (ERPs) that T2 did not elicit a P300 - a component believed to reflect the updating of working memory (Donchin, 1982; Donchin & Coles, 1988) - during the AB, suggesting that missed T2s do not enter the working memory store.
+To explain their results, Vogel et al. (1998; see also Maki, Couture, Frigen & Lien, 1997; Maki, Frigen et al., 1997; Shapiro, Arnell et al., 1997) proposed a model that incorporated aspects from both the two-stage framework (Chun & Potter, 1995) and the interference theory (Shapiro et al., 1994; Shapiro & Raymond, 1994).
+This account suggests the existence of two processing stages, with stimuli first being conceptually processed before being selected to undergo capacity limited encoding into visual working memory.
 Whether stimuli are selected for extended processing after their semantic representations are activated is determined by how closely they match target templates.
-Furthermore, due to interference between stimuli during preliminary conceptual processing, distractor items that appear in close temporal proximity to T2 are often incorrectly consolidated.
-Thus, both a bottleneck in working memory and interference between the conceptual representations of stimuli are hypothesized to give rise to the AB.
+Furthermore, due to interference between stimuli during preliminary conceptual processing, distractor items that appear in close temporal proximity to the second target are often incorrectly consolidated.
+Thus, both a bottleneck in working memory and interference between the conceptual representations of stimuli are hypothesised to give rise to the AB.

-More recently, Kawahara, Enns, and Di Lollo (2006) have also suggested that a combination of independent mechanisms contributes to the failure to identify T2 under RSVP conditions.
-Specifically, they proposed that a combination of Di Lollo et al.'s (2005) TLC hypothesis and bottleneck models provides the best account of the AB.
-They predicted that three factors determine target accuracy under RSVP conditions.
-Specifically, (1) switching from rejecting distractors to selecting targets when presented with T1 affects T1 performance, whereas both (2) the disruption of an input filter once T1 encoding has commenced and (3) an encoding bottleneck that delays T2 processing and leaves it susceptible to backward masking at short lags (due to online T1 processing) affect T2 performance.
+More recently, Kawahara, Enns and Di Lollo (2006) have also suggested that a combination of independent mechanisms contribute to the failure to identify the second target under RSVP conditions.
+Specifically, they propose that a combination of Di Lollo et al.'s (2005) TLC hypothesis and bottleneck models provide the best account of the AB.
+They predict that three factors determine target accuracy under RSVP conditions.
+Specifically, 1) switching from rejecting distractors to selecting targets when presented with the first target affects T1 performance, whereas 2) the disruption of an input filter once T1 encoding has commenced, and 3) an encoding bottleneck that delays T2 processing and leaves it susceptible to backward masking at short lags (due to online T1 processing), both affect T2 performance.